 Changes in housekeeping

 Allow your guests to opt out of housekeeping to avoid staff entering their room.
-You can even reward those who skip the daily clean-up with a free pizza or a drink.
+You can even use upselling tools like Oaky to easily reward those who skip the daily clean-up with a free pizza or a drink.
 That adds extra value for your guests and gives them the choice of which service they prefer.

 You could also implement a new policy that rooms don’t get cleaned during short stays unless guests request it.
+In Mews, you can set up specific cleaning intervals, making it easy to track and manage which rooms are to be cleaned and when.
 Whatever you decide to implement, communicate it clearly.
 This manages expectations among guests and staff, and you avoid unwanted surprises.

 Switching to contactless services and increased automation can have many benefits for your hotel and your guests.
 Apart from modernizing your operations, it also: